 Air-conditioning technology has come a long way since it was first developed, in the early part of the last century.
 Long gone are the days when you had to choose being kept awake all night by the clanging and clunking of your AC unit, or being kept awake all night by the heat.
 While modern AC units are not exactly silent, the noise they do make shouldn’t be audible inside your home.
 So if you are being disturbed by its noise, either the unit is old or there is something wrong with the air conditioner, and it needs maintenance.

 If you have an old noisy air-conditioner , you might want to consider replacing it.
 Although the initial cost is high, modern units are much more energy efficient, and a new one could pay for itself in two to three years, through savings on electricity bills.
 If replacing is not an option, you could buy an air-conditioner noise-reduction blanket.
-Your AC maintenance service should be able to tell you which type to buy, and how to fix it.
+Your AC maintenance service should be able to tell you which type to buy, and how to fix it or to reset ac compressor and maybe that fix the problem also.

 If your unit is relatively new but has started making noises, it could be caused by one of a number of things.
 Luckily, most of these are easy fixes, so read on to find out how to reduce noise from an outside air-conditioner unit.
 And remember, before doing any work on your AC, turn it off and disconnect it from the power supply!